Loretto at the UN

 The work of the Loretto Community extends from the grassroots to the global.
 Loretto Community is an NGO (non-governmental organization) accredited with consultative status at the United Nations.
 This means Loretto can participate in the U.N. process by attending U.N. conferences, serving on committees in collaboration with other NGOs, advocating with U.N.
 Member States for issues and values of concern to the Loretto Community and serving as a visible presence for bringing the voices of marginalized communities into the global decision-making arena.

 Loretto’s UN NGO Representative, Co-member Beth Blissman, brings a background in higher education community engagement and has served as one of the Loretto Earth Network coordinators since 2000.
 A Loretto Volunteer serves alongside her as her intern.
+The 2019-20 Loretto Volunteer at the UN is Amy Maltz.

 Along with several New York-based volunteers, Beth and her intern work on issues related to social justice, the rights of women and girls, people-centered development, poverty eradication, the rights of indigenous peoples and migrants, climate justice, the rights of Earth, disarmament, peace and security, and financing for development.
 They share their small, yet vibrant, office at the Church Center of the UN with the Feminist Task Force, currently led by Loretto co-member Rosa Lizarde.